mudler/golauncher/README.md

 # :art: Themes

-Golauncher supports custom themes, you can find examples inside the [themes](https://github.com/mudler/golauncher/tree/master/themes) folder.
+Golauncher supports custom themes, you can find examples inside the [themes](https://github.com/mudler/golauncher/tree/master/themes) folder, check also the [gallery in the wiki](https://github.com/mudler/golauncher/wiki/Themes-gallery).

 To run golauncher with a theme, run: